-As any veteran guitar player will tell you, a worthwhile amplifier is essential to the functioning of a good guitar performance, whether it’s a soft folk guitar selection done on an electric guitar or an intense shred riff based on Yakety Sax intended to make the audience laugh wildly.
+As any veteran guitar player will tell you, a high quality amplifier is essential to an enjoyable performance, whether it’s a soft folk guitar selection done on an electric guitar or an intense shred riff based on Yakety Sax intended to make the audience burst out laughing.

-Of course, like all guitar equipment ranging from the guitar itself to the pick one uses, one should not simply get the cheapest equipment one can find unless one is truly desperate for equipment.
-While being desperate for equipment happens far too often for most musicians, when it is actually possible, it is always advisable to get decent equipment while one has the chance.
+Of course, like all guitar equipment ranging from the guitar itself to the pick you use, you really shouldn’t simply get the cheapest equipment you can find unless your budget simply doesn’t allow you to choose a more suitable option.
+While being desperate for equipment happens far too often for many musicians, whenever possible, it is always advisable to get decent equipment when you can.

-In the modern marketplace for guitar speakers, this equipment ranges from the reasonably priced to the intensely expensive professional grade equipment used by the titans of the art form.
+When it comes to the guitar speakers, equipment ranges from reasonably priced to expensive professional grade equipment used by the titans of the art form.
 Of particular note are 8 inch guitar amps, widely used in the field for smaller, personal performances and practice sessions (of which there should be many).

 Table of Contents